breadcat/blog.minskio.co.uk/content/quotes.md

 >The truth shall set you free

+>The victim of a clerical error <!-- Richard Ayoade -->

 >The years start coming and they don't stop coming <!-- smash mouth -->

 >Theoretical degree in physics <!-- fallout -->